broeker/montana-tools-project/pages/home.md

 Unlike the Child Support Calculator, this is a greenfield form that does not have a state-generated PDF form like Worksheet A as an equivalent.
 Instead, we will create a simple PDF layout to insert the data in a series of simple rows and columns.

+* For now, you can estimate only the Child Support Calculator
-* We can provide more details as needed for an estimate
+* We will provide more details as needed for an estimate